nakamura-to/nue/README.md

 <a name="parallel" />
 ### parallel([Function tasks...]) -> Function

-Return a function to process tasks in parallel.
+Return a function to execute tasks in parallel.

 > Arguments